Cosmological constraints from cosmic shear two-point correlation functions with HSC survey first-year data: Results

 DES-Y1 covers much larger area (1321~deg$^2$) than the HSC first year data, yielding slightly tighter constraints than our fiducial results.
 The confidence contours of DES-Y1 in the $\Omega_m$-$\sigma_8$ plane largely overlap with our results, although our confidence regions are roughly $1.3$ times larger than theirs.
 However, the two constraints are slightly misaligned in the direction perpendicular to the $\Omega_m$-$\sigma_8$ degeneracy direction.
 This results in about 1$\sigma$ difference in best-fit $S_8$ values, as seen in Figure~\ref{fig:s8ranges_others}.

 KiDS+VIKING-450 covers 341.3~deg$^2$.
 A large part of our survey fields are included in their survey fields.
 Their total number of galaxies is $\sim 12$ million, about 30\% larger than our sample.
 The redshift range of galaxies they used in their cosmological analysis is $0.1<z<1.2$, which is lower than the redshift range adopted in our analysis, $0.3<z<1.5$.
 As is found in Figure~\ref{fig:om_sig8_others}, compared with our posterior contours, contours from KiDS+VIKING-450 are located on the lower $\Omega_m$ side, and are slightly elongated to the higher-$\sigma_8$ direction.
-Their best-fit $S_8$ value is about 2$\sigma$ lower than ours, but our error bars overlap (see Fig.~\ref{fig:s8ranges_others}).
+Their best-fit $S_8$ value is about 2$\sigma$ lower than ours.